-Recently, the Bank of International Settlements (BIS), its kind of the central bank of all central banks, have announced that 80% of banks are actually working on a new central bank digital currency.
+Recently, the Bank of International Settlements (BIS), its kind of the central bank of all central banks, have announced that 80% of banks are actually working on a new central bank digital currency (CBDC).

-Now what we’re seeing is a power struggle over money, and what China really wants is to get some of the power that the United States holds through the reserve currency of the world, the USD, and because it’s the reserve currency of the world, which runs payments through what’s known as the SWIFT network, what the United States is able to do is weaponize the dollar.
-So if the United States doesn’t like a policy or something that your country has done – it’s sanctions for you, and you’re cut out of the financial system.
+Now what we’re seeing is a power struggle over money, and what China really wants is to get some of the power that the United States holds through the reserve currency of the world, the USD, and because it’s the reserve currency of the world the US is able to weaponize the dollar.
+So if the U.S. doesn’t like a policy or something that your country has done – it’s sanctions for you, and you’re cut out of the financial system.
 And so the digital yuan is going to give China new tools to strike back, and this allows them to bypass the weaponization of the U.S. dollar by bypassing the SWIFT system.

 Once China had come out and stated that their goal is to take down the dollar supremacy of the SWIFT system, and to have a good majority of the world using the digital Yuan by next year, all of a sudden we see the Biden administration has recently stated that it’s now sees a threat from china’s digital yuan.
 Yeah no kidding, right?